 A Profile of Standardized Tests

 Public education might be the last resort for children of color to constructively assimilate into American society, but there is an enormous disjoint looming over America’s educational itinerary with dire consequences for African Americans.
 Across the US, our government spends less educational funding on students of color.
-Ary Spatig-Amerikaner (2012) painstakingly provides the convoluted details on how the unequal funding is maintained through Federal loopholes.
+Ary Spatig-Amerikaner (2012) painstakingly provides the convoluted details on how the unequal funding is maintained through federal loopholes.
 While schools today depend overwhelmingly on standardized tests in reading and mathematics, the connection between testing and funding is an unrefined area of contention.

 The results of standardized tests appears to be the most important attribute of a school’s worthiness.
 Schools use standardized tests to measure a student’s ability, while ignoring other salient indicators.
 Far too often the tests scores do not show the real potential of African American students.
 Because standardized tests results are used to determine how funding will be allocated to schools, low-income districts face even more pressure to have their students earn high scores on such tests.
 In addition, the tests are also used for tracking and student placement.

 In 2015, eleven former Atlanta educators were convicted of conspiring to tamper with thousands of students’ test scores.
-The cheating scandal… has grown magnify the ills of America’s emphasis on standardized testing.
+The cheating scandal magnifies the ills of America’s emphasis on standardized testing.
 Tell teachers their salaries are tied to test scores and things change.
-Deceptive scoring practices can be found in schools across the country, and they seem to be growing in popularity in an era that places heavy emphasis on standardized testing (EDUCATION, 2016).
+Deceptive scoring practices can be found in schools across the country, and they seem to be growing in popularity in an era that places heavy emphasis on standardized testing (Education, 2016).